Public Comments FAQ

 Yes.
 Board of Regents public meetings are formal events convened under Article 8, Section 4 of the Michigan Constitution.
 In keeping with reasonable and appropriate norms of decorum, all attendees, including speakers, should treat others with respect and civility.

-Individuals who are confirmed to speak will be expected to speak to the topic that was submitted during the registration submission; truthfully disclose any relevant organizational ties during the registration submission; and promptly cease speaking after the allotted two minutes allowed per speaker.
+Individuals who are confirmed to speak will be expected to speak to the topic that was submitted during the registration submission; truthfully disclose any relevant organizational ties during the registration submission; and promptly cease speaking after the allotted time allowed per speaker expires.
 Speakers who do not adhere to these procedural rules may be precluded from addressing the board during the public comment portion of future board meetings for a specified period of time.

 This is in addition to the guidelines outlined in the Public Comment Policy.